Theme Studio Overview

 xmlns:syncfusion="http://schemas.syncfusion.com/wpf"/>

-Now, register the instance of generated MaterialDarkYellow (Syncfusion.Themes.MaterialDarkYellow.WPF
+Now, use the RegisterTheme method to register the instance of generated MaterialDarkYellow (Syncfusion.Themes.MaterialDarkYellow.WPF

-) assembly from exported theme project for demonstration purpose using RegisterTheme method and pass the exported custom theme name and respective theme assembly instance as parameters.
+) assembly from the exported theme project for demonstration purposes, passing the exported custom theme name and respective theme assembly instance as parameters.

 string style = "MaterialDarkYellow";